You are on: darsys.com

 usually.
 Deal with it or make sure you specify how you want it done.

-Smoking is allowed pretty much everywhere outdoors in the UK
+Smoking is allowed pretty much everywhere outdoors in the UK.

-in many places you wouldn’t
+is tolerated in in many places you wouldn’t

 - Bunches of Grapes Pub: (Halfway between